Fulfillment of Old Testament Types

 Abraham, who believed God, is presented as an example of faith for others to follow.[22]
 The twelve sons of Israel (nee Jacob) who became the foundation of the chosen nation parallel the twelve disciples that Jesus calls to become his “family” and the foundation of the church.[23]

 As the people of Israel were called to leave the slavery of Egypt, Jesus too is called out of Egypt where his parents had fled earlier to save his life – just as Israel’s family originally went to Egypt to survive a grievous famine.[24]
 Jesus is also the prophet that Moses foretold would be like him, yet greater.
-In contrast to Moses the law-giver and the mediator of the Old Covenant, Jesus brought grace and truth by announcing the availability of the Divine Love and became the mediator of the New Covenant.[25]
+In contrast to Moses the law-giver and the mediator of the Old Covenant, Jesus brought grace and truth by announcing the availability of the gift of Divine Love and grace, and became the mediator of the New Covenant.[25]

 Like ancient Israel, each person who has responded to God’s drawing and turned to God has been delivered out a state of enslavement by sin, fear and evil passionsa spiritual version of slavery in Egypt.[26]
 The rituals and ceremonies that the Israelites are given to perform, including the holy days,[27] are physical types pointing to higher spiritual realities, as will be shown later.
 And Israel’s journey out of Egypt and through the wilderness figuratively becomes our journey – out of the slavery of sin, through a wilderness dealing with the myriads of life’s obstacles and temptations, and, upon meeting God’s conditions, into the Promised Land of the Celestial Divine Kingdom where all sorrow and suffering will cease.
 We are also to learn from the mistakes of the Israelites and not repeat them.[28]